refinedev/refine/documentation/tutorial/authentication/protecting-content/index.md

 Then, we'll pass our auth provider to `<Refine />` component in `src/App.tsx` file with the `authProvider` prop.

-Try to add the following code to your `src/App.tsx` file:
+Update your `src/App.tsx` file by adding the following lines:

 ```tsx title="src/App.tsx"
 import { Refine } from "@refinedev/core";